A Framework for Inference Inspired by Human Memory Mechanisms: EXPERIMENTS

 \section{EXPERIMENTS}

-To assess the efficacy of the PMI module in discovering and learning inference entities and their relations, we conduct a preliminary exploration by incorporating it as a replacement for the pairwise self-attention layers in Transformers and ViT~\citep{dosovitskiy2020image}, where memory components are shared globally.
-This modified architecture, called MITR, are then applied to a diverse range of tasks, including visual QA, text-based QA, image classification and visual relations calculation.
-Readers can refer to the Appendix~\ref{parameters_set}~\ref{dataset_des} for full details on each task and details on hyperparameter settings for the model.
+To assess the efficacy of the PMI module in discovering and learning inferring entities and their relations, we conduct a preliminary exploration by incorporating it as a replacement for the pairwise self-attention layers in Transformers and ViT~\citep{dosovitskiy2020image}, where memory components are shared globally.
+This modified architecture, called PMI-TR, are then applied to a diverse range of tasks, including visual QA, text-based QA, detecting equilateral triangles and language modeling.
+Readers can refer to Appendices~\ref{parameters_set} and~\ref{dataset_des} for the model hyperparameter settings and detailed descriptions of each task, respectively.